-Plant life in the foothills, where summers are hot and dry and winters are mild, is largely chaparral on the lower slopes with blue oak and California buckeye in the valleys and on higher slopes.
-A number of animals live in this area year-round; some breed here, while others winter here.
+In the low-elevation foothills, summers are hot and dry and winters are mild.
+You will find oak woodlands, dense chaparral shrubs, and riverside vegetation like California sycamores, willows and cottonwoods.
+A number of animals live in this area year-round, while some only winter or breed here.
 Local species include the gray fox, bobcat, striped and spotted skunks, black bear, woodrat, pocket gopher, white-footed mouse, California quail, scrub jay, lesser goldfinch, wrentit, acorn woodpecker, gopher snake, California kingsnake, striped racer, western whiptail lizard, and the California newt.

 The high country is a land of lakes, meadows, some open forest, and miles of granite.
 Mammals are less common here, and food is scarce.
-It is only here that you will find the elusive Sierra Nevada bighorn sheep.
-Other mammals include the marmot, pika, and white-tailed jack rabbit.
-Birds include the Clark's nutcracker, mountain bluebird, and gray-crowned rosy finch.
-In this region, you may also be lucky enough to find a mountain yellow-legged frog, a declining species for which recovery efforts are now underway.
+Mammals inhabiting these high Sierra landscapes include the marmot, pika, and white-tailed jack rabbit.
+Birds include the Clark's nutcracker, mountain bluebird, American pipit, and gray-crowned rosy finch.
+In this region, you may also be lucky enough to find a mountain yellow-legged frog or a Sierra Nevada bighorn sheep, both endangered species for which recovery efforts are underway.

 Fourteen species of amphibians and 11 species of fish live in these parks, including the California newt.
 Photo by Tony Caprio.

 More than 200 species of birds nest, stopover during migration, or live year-round in these parks.
 Photo by Gary Lindquist.

 These parks host 72 species of mammals, including the pika.
 Photo: © Isaac Chellman.

 These parks are home to 21 species of reptiles, including the western pond turtle.
 Photo by Erik Meyer.